openstack/rally/doc/specs/implemented/class-based-scenarios.rst

 in method *Scenario.run()*.

-So input task can contain scenario names that does not have method part splitted by dot from class part.
+So input task can contain scenario names that does not have method part split by dot from class part.

 For example, here we have two scenarios, first one is in old manner and another is class-based: